Amanda has over a decade's worth of homesteading experience: gardening, canning, butchering chickens, milking cows, and making maple syrup.

 Hannah and Abby were the first two female pups I got.
 Hannah has been my ideal dog.
 She has a natural instinct for guarding.
 She is independent, gets along with everyone, and needs little correction.
 She even allows the ducks to eat out of her food dish!
 Hannah is now 10 ½ years old.
 She has had no health problems in all these years other than a bladder infection.

 Abby, on the other hand, died of osteosarcoma at barely a year old.
 My vet said he had never seen osteosarcoma in a dog that young!
 Her bout with cancer was swift.
-Hannah and Abby were sisters, so it is hard to imagine how one could die of cancer at such an early age, and the other have no health problems for over 10 years!
+Hannah and Abby were sisters, so it is hard to imagine how one could die of cancer at such an early age, and the other one could have no health problems for over 10 years!

 Boaz was my first male pup.
 He had major food aggression problems from the day we picked him up.
 We were also not able to keep him in anywhere.
 He was an escape artist.
 He did not stay home and started getting into trouble.
 He also was not very smart.